 Briefly discuss your reasons for pursuing the major you have selected.
 (Respond in 100 words or fewer.)

 The ability to design is a superpower.
 It is the visual language that can influence people and the decisions they make everyday.
-I realized that something as simple as a colourful and well designed poster can get people to buy certain products.
+I realized that something as simple as a colorful and well-designed poster could get people to buy certain products.
 If design had the power to do that, what else could be possible?
 I want to study graphic design because I want this superpower: the power to influence and impact people and their decisions.
-I aspire to leave my mark in this world and I want to do so by making a positive impact through the designs I make.
+I aspire to leave my mark in this world, and I want to do so by making a positive impact through the designs I make.

 -----------